arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/index.md

 ---
+reaching_card:
+  alt: Reaching
+  image: /img/page-cards/reaching.png
 templateKey: index-page
 title: Wht Iffff
 image: /img/desert-sand-dunes-landscape.jpg
 circleimage:
   alt: A close-up of a paper filter filled with ground coffee
   image: /img/whtif-circle.png
-reaching_card:
-  alt: Reaching
-  image: /img/page-cards/reaching.png
-doing_card:
-  alt: Doing
-  image: /img/page-cards/doing.png
-being_card:
-  alt: Being
-  image: /img/page-cards/being.png
-dreaming_card:
-  alt: Dreaming
-  image: /img/page-cards/dreaming.png
-heading:
+heading: >-
   WHT IF we tell you that in one ancient exotic desert, a creative community of change-makers is gathering for 5 nights and days ?

   WHT IF we ask you to close your eyes for just one moment and visualize that place?
 WHT IF this place exists?

   The distance between you and that place is up to your will, to ask - WHT IF
 subheading: Dream Fear Believe Dare Fly Grow Know
 mainpitch:
   title: Why Kaldi